Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data I. The interior of the black hole region: Introduction

 \begin{remark}[$W^{1,2}_{loc}$ formulation of the strong cosmic censorship] Theorems \ref{DDR} and \ref{main.theorem.both} leave open the question of the validity of some ``intermediate'' formulation of the strong cosmic censorship conjecture (for instance, the $C^1$ formulation of the strong cosmic censorship).
 At the same time, it is also of interest to consider a formulation of the strong cosmic censorship not in the class of $C^k$ metrics, but in terms of $W^{1,2}_{loc}$ metrics.
 This is particularly relevant to the problem of determinism since $C^0\cap W^{1,2}_{loc}$ is the minimal known requirement to define weak solutions to the Einstein--Maxwell--(real)--scalar--field system; see the discussions in the introduction of \cite{Chr}.

-Our work does not address this formulation of the strong cosmic censorship conjecture, which remains an open problem. \end{remark}
+In support of the $W^{1,2}_{loc}$ formulation of the conjecture, we show in Appendix~\ref{sec:christoffel} that in a particular $C^{0}$ extension of a generic solution whose existence is asserted by Theorem~\ref{DDR} (more precisely, see Theorems~\ref{main.theorem.C0.stability} and \ref{thm.nonpert} below), the Christoffel symbols, as well as the gradient of the scalar field, fail to be locally square-integrable\footnote{In fact, we prove a stronger blow up result for the Christoffel symbols in this extension, namely that they are not in $L^{p}_{loc}$ for all $p>1$, while for the gradient of the scalar field we only show the failure of the $L^{2}_{loc}$ condition.}.
+The $W^{1,2}_{loc}$ formulation of the strong cosmic censorship conjecture would follow if such blow up statements may be generalized to arbitrary nontrivial $C^{0}$ extensions.
+We do not pursue this issue in this paper, which remains an open problem. \end{remark}

 We will give a precise statement of Theorem~\ref{main.theorem.both} in Section \ref{sec.SCC}.
 In particular, we will define the notion of genericity, which very roughly is to be understood as being open in a (weighted) $C^1$ topology and being dense\footnote{In fact, a stronger statement is proven: for any element in the complement of the generic set, there exists a continuous (with respect to a weighted-$C^\infty$-topology) $1$-parameter family of initial data sets passing through it such that all other elements of the $1$-parameter family belong to the generic set.} in a (weighted) $C^\infty$ topology.
 The theorem will then be proven in Section~\ref{sec.pf.SCC}, using some results that are proven in the later parts of the paper, as well as some results which are proven in the companion paper \cite{LO.exterior}.
 We refer the reader to Section~\ref{sec.main.structure} below for the main elements of the proof.
 Theorem \ref{main.theorem.both} in particular implies that the smooth Cauchy horizon of Reissner--Nordstr\"om is unstable.
 In the special case of small perturbations of Reissner--Nordstr\"om, we in fact have more precise information regarding the maximal globally hyperbolic development, see Section~\ref{sec.instab.RN}.